-This Pine Martin image was my entry for the second round of the PDI competition for the new season.
+This Pine Martin image was my entry for the second round of the PDI competition for the 2018-19 season.
 This is from the second day of the Secret British Mammals Workshop that I attended in Devon.

 Pine Martin just having eaten lunch

 (comments about the intense expression on the animal’s face

 and that the judge would not have known that the animal had had lunch apart from the goo on the jaw)

 … I think that the way that the banding on this particular creature works on its head behind its eyes gives it almost a ruffled look and I quite like that, very natural and very rugged

 … the depth of field is good because obviously as it gets past its head it tails off and that means that our eyes (are) focused onto the main part of the head

 … I am enjoying the textures in the fur